• Skip to primary navigation

 • In a small saucepan, add all sauce ingredients except cornstarch.
 Heat on low, stirring often, until smooth.

 • Increase heat on sauce and bring to a simmer.
 In a small jar or glass, mix 3 tablespoons cornstarch with about ¼ cup water.
 Add slowly to the sauce, stirring while adding.
 If desired, the amount of cornstarch can be adjusted to thicken the sauce to personal preference.
-Place about ¼ cup of the finished sauce in a small container to use for basting.
+Place about ¼ to ½ cup of the finished sauce in a small container to use for basting.

 • Heat grill to medium-high heat.
 Place skewers on the grill and cook for about 5 minutes each side, then turn.
 Use the reserve sauce to baste the skewers while cooking.
 Continue cooking and turning until all meat pieces are cooked (about 15-20 minutes total).